18F/unit-testing-node/_pages/components/github-client.md

 This class is actually a little smaller than `SlackClient`.
 However, whereas `SlackClient` makes a GET request with all its information encoded in the URL, `GitHubClient` makes a POST request that requires specific HTTP headers.
-We will learn to:
+We will learn:

-- manage HTTP bookkeeping
+- to manage HTTP bookkeeping
-- learn the basics of using a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to encapsulate an asynchronous operation
+- the basics of using a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to encapsulate an asynchronous operation
-- learn how to test HTTP requests by launching a local HTTP test server
+- how to test HTTP requests by launching a local HTTP test server
-- learn how to use `Promises` with mocha and chai
+- how to use `Promises` with mocha and chai

 ## Starting to build `GitHubClient`